 "I'm-I'm-my name's Edmund," said Edmund rather awkwardly.
-He did not like the way she looked at him.
+He

 The Lady frowned.
 "Is that how you address a Queen?" she asked, looking sterner than ever.

 "I beg your pardon, your Majesty, I didn't know," said Edmund.